-An inactive old rail corridor extends south from the MBTA Green Line D branch through Newton Upper Falls, overgrown and collecting debris.
-The plan is to convert it into the Upper Falls Greenway, a safe, car-free trail for walking, jogging, bicycling and general recreation, with easy access to the commercial areas on adjacent Needham Street for shopping and commuting.
-The really nice touch – the project can be built for free - i.e no tax money
+Not too long ago an inactive old rail corridor extended south from the MBTA Green Line D branch through Newton Upper Falls, overgrown and collecting debris.
+Sometime in May 2014, this corridor will have been transformed into the Upper Falls Greenway, a safe, car-free trail for walking, jogging, bicycling and general recreation, with easy access to the commercial areas on adjacent Needham Street for shopping and commuting.
+The really nice touch – the project is being built for almost no money.

 - The MBTA owns the land; they gave a long term property lease (99 years) to the city for a $1.